 We recommend doing it before their last week of work, as there are often farewell events and handover activities to deal with immediately before they leave.

-Some organisations conduct interviews after employees have left, because the employee requests it or there are other circumstances, e.g. leave, that prevents it happening during the notice period.
+Some organisations conduct interviews after employees have left, because the employee requests it or there are other circumstances - e.g.taking leave - that prevents it happening during the notice period.

-Interviews can happen post-employment, but you should keep in mind the likelihood of them giving useful answers declines the longer they are away, and you may not get as many people wanting to participate once they have moved on and have other commitments.
+There’s nothing wrong with doing interviews post-employment, but keep in mind you may not get as many people wanting to participate once they have moved on and have other commitments.

 How do I approach someone about doing an interview?